Aarzoo2004/Customer_Support_Portal_SF/README.md

-### 🚀 Salesforce Experience Cloud – Customer Support Portal
+# 🚀 Salesforce Experience Cloud – Customer Support Portal

 A lightweight Customer Support Portal built using Salesforce Experience Cloud, Lightning Web Components (LWC), and Apex.

-The portal is accessible within my Salesforce org, and all LWCs load correctly when the site is opened using my authenticated Salesforce credentials.
+The portal loads correctly inside the org and all LWCs are visible when accessed using authenticated Salesforce credentials.

-### ✅ Features
+## ✅ Features
-#### 🔹 Lightning Web Components (LWC)
+**🔹 Lightning Web Components (LWC)**

-Custom LWCs were built in VS Code with the Salesforce Extension Pack.
+Custom LWCs developed in VS Code using the Salesforce Extension Pack.

-Components Included:
+Included Components

-🟦 Case Dashboard – Summary of user cases
+* 🟦 Case Dashboard – Overview of user cases

-🟦 Case Form – A form to fill out cases
+* 🟦 Case Form – Submit new case requests

-🟩 Customer Case List – Displays cases for the logged-in user
+* 🟩 Customer Case List – View all cases for the logged-in user

-All components were deployed to the org and appear correctly in the Experience Cloud site.
+All components were deployed to Salesforce and appear correctly inside the Experience Cloud site.

-#### 🔹 Experience Cloud Site
+**🔹 Experience Cloud Site**

-Built a Customer Service Experience Cloud site
+Built a Customer Service Portal using Experience Cloud

-Pages configured using Experience Builder
+Pages styled and configured using Experience Builder

-LWCs are visible when the site is accessed through authenticated Salesforce login
+LWCs are visible only after authenticated login

-Verified using Open Site / Link to Site option
+Verified using Open Site / Preview options

-#### 🔹 Apex Controller (Developer Console)
+**🔹 Apex Controller (Developer Console**

-Backend logic written directly in the Apex Developer Console.
+Backend logic created directly in the Apex Developer Console.

-Apex functionality includes:
+Apex Functionalities

-✅ Fetching cases for the logged-in user
+* ✅ Fetch cases for the logged-in user

-✅ Creating new cases
+* ✅ Create new Case records

-✅ Updating “last viewed” timestamp
+* ✅ Update “last viewed” timestamps

-✅ Querying Case and User objects using SOQL
+* ✅ SOQL queries on Case and User objects

-### 🛠️ Technologies Used
+## 🛠️ Tech Stack
-Technology	Purpose
+* Technology	Purpose
-LWC (Lightning Web Components)	Frontend UI components Apex	Backend logic
+* LWC	Frontend UI components
-SOQL	Data querying
+* Apex	Backend logic
-Experience Cloud	Portal hosting
+* SOQL	Database querying
-Salesforce Setup	Configuration
+* Experience Cloud	Portal development
-VS Code + Salesforce Extension Pack	Development + Deployment
+* Salesforce Setup	Configurations

-### 🚀 Deployment Notes
+* VS Code + Salesforce Extension Pack	Development & Deployment

-LWCs created & deployed using VS Code + Salesforce CLI
+## 🚀 Deployment Notes

-Apex classes written in Developer Console
+* LWCs created, tested, and deployed using VS Code + Salesforce CLI

-Experience Cloud pages managed via Experience Builder
+* Apex classes written and executed in the Developer Console

-Site accessed using authenticated view through Open Site
+* Experience Cloud pages managed using Experience Builder

-### 📂 Screenshots
+* Site accessed through authenticated Open Site preview

-All project screenshots are available in the SF/ folder.
+## 📂 Screenshots

-### ✅ Summary
+All screenshots related to this project can be found in the SF/ folder.

-This project demonstrates:
+## ✅ Summary

-Experience Cloud site creation
+This project showcases:

-LWC development & deployment
+* Experience Cloud site creation

-Apex backend integrations
+* LWC development and deployment

-SOQL data querying
+* Apex + SOQL backend integration

-Viewing LWCs inside a Salesforce portal
+* Rendering custom LWCs inside a Salesforce portal